We offer tailored School Age Support as part of our Inclusion and Intervention Team Service

 Linked school model

-If accepted, you will hear from your linked worker within a working week to arrange the day for them to come in and complete the observations and feedback meetings.
+If your request is accepted, your linked worker will contact you within one working week to arrange a visit, during which they will complete observations and hold feedback meetings.

-If not accepted, you will receive an email from the IIST inbox, copying in the linked practitioner to confirm the reason for non-acceptance or offer signposting to alternative appropriate services.
+If your request is not accepted, you will receive an email from the IIST inbox explaining the reason.
+The linked practitioner will be copied into the message, and you may be offered signposting to alternative appropriate services.

-We are operating within the Graduated approach.
-Therefore, we are asking you to submit documented evidence alongside the form, without this your request will not be screened.
+We continue to operate within the Graduated Approach.
+You must submit documented evidence alongside the request form.
+Requests without evidence will not be screened.

 Bookable drop-in appointments for parents and carers